rapyuta-robotics/rapyuta-io-docs/hugo/content/4_tutorials/42_advanced/create-debug-environment.md

     - Tutorials
 ---
 ## Learning objectives
-The tutorial will show you how to create and use a debug environment in the rapyuta.io platform.
+The tutorial will show you how to create and use a debug environment and use IDE capability to modify your executable.

 ## Estimated time
 25 minutes